 Our Bereavement services support those whose loved ones have died under the care of Phyllis Tuckwell.
 We offer a range of sessions for individuals and groups to help you through this difficult time, which cover topics such as reacting to loss, facing grief and learning to cope.

 Grief is a difficult and painful experience, and it is not uncommon for the initial very raw and overwhelming emotions to last for three to six months.
 If they do not lessen after this time, or if indeed they worsen, then bereavement counselling may help.

 We offer an initial set of six counselling sessions to the bereaved relatives of our patients, with a trained member of our team.
 These sessions offer a safe and confidential space, free from judgement and criticism, where individuals will be listened to and supported in a caring and empathetic environment.

-Offered to those in the first stages of bereavement, this small group is organised and facilitated by one of our counsellors and a volunteer.
+Offered to those in the first stages of bereavement, this small group is organised and facilitated and supported by experienced counsellors.
 It helps individuals to understand the emotions that they may be experiencing following the death of a loved one, and identify what may help them.
 Six sessions are offered.

 This group is aimed at those who are further along in their grief journey, as well as for those who have attended ‘First Steps’ but still feel that they need a little more help.
 It runs over four sessions.